Hugh Grosvenor, 1st Duke of Westminster: Personality and personal interests

 Grosvenor's major interest was in horse racing.
 In 1875, he established a racing stable at Eaton, eventually employing 30 grooms and boys, with two or three stallions and about 20 breeding mares.
 He regarded this, not so much as an extravagance, but rather as an aristocratic duty.
 He never gambled or placed a bet on any of his horses.
 In 1880, one of his horses, Bend Or, ridden by Fred Archer, won the Derby, and he had more Derby successes in 1882, 1886, and 1899.
 With his successes and sale of horses, it is considered possible that this enterprise was self-financing.
 Grosvenor took an interest in the country pursuits of deer stalking and shooting, both in the Scottish Highlands and on his Cheshire estate and added to the family's art collection.
 Grosvenor was teetotal and a supporter of temperance.
 In his Mayfair estate he reduced the number of public houses and beerhouses from 47 to eight.

 Final years and death

-In 1899, the last year of his life, he supported the Seats for Shop Assistants Act (to reduce cruelty to women employees), stalked a stag in Scotland, shot 65 snipe in 1½ hours in Aldford on his Cheshire estate, and attended the wedding of one of his granddaughters.
-Later that year, while visiting the same granddaughter in Cranborne, Dorset, he developed bronchitis, from which he died.
+In 1899, the last year of his life, he supported the Seats for Shop Assistants Act (to reduce cruelty to women employees), stalked a stag in Scotland, shot 65 snipe in 1½ hours in Aldford on his Cheshire estate, and attended the wedding of one of his granddaughters, Constance Ashley-Cooper, Countess of Shaftesbury, in July.

+On 11 December, while visiting the same granddaughter at the Shaftesbury estate, St Giles House in Dorset, he developed bronchitis.
+He frequently suffered from bouts of bronchitis in the winters and was reported to be recovering, but on 20 December his condition took a grave turn.
+Members of his family were summoned to St Giles, where he died two days later.

 He was cremated in Woking Crematorium and his ashes were buried in the churchyard of Eccleston Church, Cheshire.
 The 1st Duke of Westminster had two cenotaphs erected in his honour, one in the Grosvenor Chapel of Eccleston Church and another in the south transept of Chester Cathedral.
 Another memorial was a stained-glass window in the south transept of Westminster Abbey, dedicated by the Dean in September 1902.

+He was succeeded as Duke of Westminster by his grandson, Hugh.